Beginner’s Guide to Router Bits

 Dovetail router bits

-Dovetail router bits are another type of bit that creates strong, long-lasting dovetail joints.
-The joints work by cutting a series of pins along one piece of material and matching tails on the other.
+Dovetail router bits are another type of bit that creates robust and long-lasting dovetail joints.
+The joints work by cutting pins along one piece of material and matching tails on the other.
 They are called dovetail cuts/joints as they resemble a dove’s tail feathers.
-These joints are used for boxes, drawers, and furniture without needing fasteners.
+These joints are used for boxes, drawers, and furniture without fasteners.

 Suggestion: Freud 3/8-inch Dovetail Bit with 1/2-inch Shank